Hadlock/miniroog-model-r/knobs-to-implement.md

 # Knobs To Implement

-## Oscillator Bank
-- Range – discrete oscillator range selector that re-tunes all voices.

 ## Mixer
 - External Input Volume – accept and mix an audio input channel.
-- Noise Volume – route a noise generator into the mixer bus.

 ## Modifiers
 - Filter Emphasis – resonance control inside the ladder filter.